cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/rollout-strategies.md

 Blue / Green rollouts are intended for two main purposes:

-1. To allow a specific set of people to test a new version of an app in the live environment
+1. To allow a specific set of people to test a new version of an app in the live environment before directing customers to it ("Delayed switchover")
-2. To quickly roll back a newly deployed version if problems are encountered
+2. To quickly roll back a newly deployed version if problems are encountered ("Immediate switchover")

-You can use Blue / Green for either or both of these, but point 1 requires that you select "Delayed Switchover" when you're selecting a rollout strategy.

 When you choose to deploy using Blue / Green: